About the Board

 Colin is a Quaker.
 He has had international experience as a secondary school teacher.
 He has been a departmental head of a large comprehensive school in Suffolk, and Director for four years of Friends School in Ramallah/el-Birehin in Palestine with 1200 pupils, and has an interest and concern for life long education.

 He has had long experience as governor, trustee and administrator of several different Christian and Quaker charities and has training, experience and qualification in charity management and finance.
 Colin has been Clerk of Saffron Wadlen Meeting and Clerk of the Trustees, and is currently serving on the Quaker Stewardship Committee.

 Colin joined the Board in January 2014 and serves on the Finance and Planning and Marketing Committees.

 Stephen has a professional background in the life sciences and in both secondary and University teaching and teacher training.
 After reading Sciences at Cambridge he taught for seven years in Africa.
 After two teaching posts at Village Colleges he became Head of the Biology Department at Hills Road Sixth Form College (1978-92) then the Head of Science Faculty at Homerton College (teacher training).
 He is now retired from his Cambridge Faculty and College posts.

 Stephen has a passion for both quality teaching and learning especially in life sciences and environmental education.
 He has grandchildren of school age.
 Married to a Quaker and with relatives and personal friends amongst the FSSW Old Scholars he is an attender at Jesus Lane Meeting in Cambridge, and a strong supporter of the Friend’s ethos - feeling that many Quakers express in their lives the most important fundamentals of that dogma-free Christian living to which we should all aspire.

-Stephen joined the Board in January 2013 and is on the Finance Committee and Strategic Development Committee.
+Stephen joined the Board in January 2013 and is on the Finance Committee and the Planning and Marketing Committee.